 Acknowledging Excellence in Science

 The ICS Scientific Committee honours the highest scoring abstracts every year.
-There are three awards, based directly on the abstract content:
+There are three overall highest scoring abstract prizes:

 - Best Clinical Abstract

 - Best Non-clinical Abstract

 Scores are awarded by the ICS Scientific Committee Members, External Reviewers and Scientific Session Chairs.
 Abstracts are judged on the following criteria: